Accreditation Against Limited Adversarial Noise

-A more useful measure, in the long term, is how well \emph{specific} computations are implemented and if specific data obtained from quantum computers can be trusted.
-Verification~\cite{Gheorghiu_2018, Broadbent_2018, 8555111, kapourniotis2022unifying} is a large field with many protocols aimed at solving exactly this problem.
-These protocols typically run a quantum computation, allowing for the possibility of error, and -- via some machinations -- decide whether to accept or reject\footnote{On the grounds that noise has ruined the computation.} the returned outputs.
-This binary measure is a more limited measure of the quality of a specific computation than the ideal-actual variation distance (as in Def.~\ref{def:idealActualVarDist}) which accreditation protocols provide. \begin{definition} For any circuit, $\mathcal{C}$, and an execution of it, $\Tilde{\mathcal{C}}$, the \underline{ideal-actual variation distance} of that execution (denoted as $\nu \big[ \Tilde{\mathcal{C}} \big]$) is the variation distance between the probability distribution the execution of the circuit would sample from if there were no error (i.e. the ideal case) and the probability distribution it ($\Tilde{\mathcal{C}}$) actually samples from. \end{definition} Furthermore, verification protocols, broadly speaking, rely on a different kind of assumption to accreditation.
-Verification has typically used the cryptographic framework/setting of delegated computation~\cite{Ferracin_2018} (i.e. is based on two characters Alice and Bob, each with their own \emph{opposing} aims) interacting and precluding error typically\footnote{There exist verification protocols that do not assume there is no error in some particular aspect of a computation, using two \emph{non-communicating} quantum computers~\cite{v012a003, PhysRevLett.120.040501, Natarajan_2017}, but here I focus on single-device protocols.} either in state preparation~\cite{Barz2013, Kashefi_2017, Kapourniotis2019nonadaptivefault} or measurement~\cite{PhysRevLett.115.220502, Hangleiter_2017, PhysRevLett.120.040501, Markham_2020}); accreditation has instead tended to base its assumptions on the experimentally-observed physics within quantum computers.
-By turning from the cryptographic and trust-based assumptions of verification protocols~\cite{Gheorghiu_2018} -- from which it originates -- to physics-based assumptions, accreditation has been able to develop assumptions and then protocols~\cite{Ferracin_2019} -- using those assumptions -- to initiate a vein of research that has thus far: provided the aforementioned scalable protocol to achieve confidence in computation outputs, proven itself experimentally implementable~\cite{Ferracin_2021}, and led to the first methods for quantifying the quality of the outputs of quantum analogue simulations~\cite{jackson2023accreditation, jackson2025improvedaccreditationanaloguequantum}.
+\begin{definition} For any circuit, $\mathcal{C}$, and an execution of it, $\Tilde{\mathcal{C}}$, the \underline{ideal-actual variation distance} of that execution (denoted as $\nu \big[ \Tilde{\mathcal{C}} \big]$) is the variation distance between the probability distribution the execution of the circuit would sample from if there were no error (i.e. the ideal case) and the probability distribution it ($\Tilde{\mathcal{C}}$) actually samples from. \end{definition} Furthermore, verification protocols, broadly speaking, rely on a different kind of assumption to accreditation \AJ{and mirror circuit fidelity estimation}.
+Verification has typically used the cryptographic framework/setting of delegated computation~\cite{Ferracin_2018} (i.e. is based on two characters Alice and Bob, each with their own \emph{opposing} aims) interacting and precluding error typically\footnote{There exist verification protocols that do not assume there is no error in some particular aspect of a computation, using two \emph{non-communicating} quantum computers~\cite{v012a003, PhysRevLett.120.040501, Natarajan_2017}, but herein I focus on single-device protocols.} either in state preparation~\cite{Barz2013, Kashefi_2017, Kapourniotis2019nonadaptivefault} or measurement~\cite{ Hangleiter_2017, PhysRevLett.120.040501, Markham_2020}); accreditation \AJ{and mirror circuit fidelity estimation} have instead tended to base \AJ{their} assumptions on the experimentally-observed physics within quantum computers.